Understanding Options on the QDH20 Industrial Rotary Encoder

 Output Waveform Options:

-While the many ways to configure a QDH20 encoder can be confusing, hopefully looking at each option has made it a bit simpler to understand.
+While the many ways to configure a QDH20 Rotary Encoder can be confusing, hopefully looking at each option has made it a bit simpler to understand.